 - Unlike heaters that blow hot air around, the infrared radiant heater warms the room temperature without drying the air.

 - Provides even, consistent heat.

-Don’t let the small size of this heater fool you.
-While it only measures in at 15 x 11.5 x 9.6”, it provides more than enough heat to warm up 1,000 square feet!
+Don’t let the small size of this small electric heater fool you.
+While it only measures in at 11.5 x 13.5 x 16.2 inches, it provides more than enough heat to warm up 1,000 square feet!

 Simply set the thermostat with the easy to use digital dial, and enjoy the warm, ambient heat.
-This heater includes a handy remote, convenient handles for moving around and even an optional air purifier.
+This heater includes a handy remote, and convenient handles and wheels for moving around.

 Portable space heaters that run on propane are great for those situations when you don’t have access to electric power.
 If you enjoy boondocking or dry camping, but still want a source of heat, this is the perfect solution.

 - Newer models are safe for indoor or outdoor use.